kevin-rn/Functional-Programming/Project/ASSIGNMENT.md

    2. (1 point) Parenthesis '()', used for grouping operations.
    3. (4 points) Object indexing, both identifier `.field` and generic `.["field"]`.
       If the field doesn't exist, running the filter should return `null`.
+      In this case "generic" means for all field names, as opposed to "identifier-like".
+      For fully generic field access look at the first one of the advanced tasks.
    4. (3 points) Optional object indexing `.field?` (and `.["field"]?`), which doesn't rise an exception if the value indexed into isn't an object.
    5. (4 points) Array index and slice `.[0]`, `.[0:10]`.
      Slices behave very similarly to Python or Go.
    6. (6 points) Array/Object Value Iterator `.[]`, `.[1,2,3]`.
      When applied to an array, the `.[]` filter iterates over its elements, and when applied on an object it iterates over its values (*not* over the keys).
-     `.[1,2,3]` returns an iterator which goes over the first, second and third elements.
+     `.[0,1,2]` returns an iterator which goes over the first, second and third elements.
    7. (4 points) Optional counterparts for indexing, slicing and iterators.
    8. (7 points) Comma operator `op1 , op2`.
      Returns results of both `op1` and `op2` akin to iterator elements.